0xadri/notes-js/__intrvw_qs_91_livecoding_react.md

 It's a technical interviewing style.
 Your interviewer(s) watches while you code.
 In React.

 Small projects for you to try to solve.
-Typically in less than 60min.
+Typically in 30 to 60min.

-There is a reasonable chance that it drifts into code quality questions.

-There is a small chance that it will drift into system design interview.

-There is a tiny chance that it degenerates into LeetCode style interviews.
+It then drifts into another type of interview:
+ - Code Review (reasonable chance)
+ - Code Quality (reasonable chance)
+ - System Design (small chance)
+ - LeetCode (tiny chance)

 -------------------------------------------------------

 ## Categories of Live Coding in React

 - Fetch and Display Data - with 2 API Calls

+- Fetch and Display Data - with 2 API Calls - with Pagination

+- Fetch and Display Data - with 2 API Calls - Mobile-First Responsive w Flexbox

+- Fetch and Display Data - with 2 API Calls - Mobile-First Responsive w Grid

 - Fetch and Display Data - with 2 API Calls - with TypeScript